Echolocation of bats in the Netherlands

 Distribution: throughout the most of the Netherlands.

-Peak frequency often around 25 kHz - usually FM-qCF calls, but qCF possible - regular inter-pulse interval - tapdancer sound
+Peak frequency often around 25 kHz - usually FM-qCF calls - regular inter-pulse interval - tapdancer sound

 Date of recording: 2024-06-03 Recorded by: Nanieke van den Berg Audio file: 912083